rosafilgueira/dispel4py_workflows/README.md

 that correspond to the morphological type (Mtype) and the apparent flattening (logr25) features of the galaxies.
 Finally, their internal extinction is calculated.

+**Important!** All the codes for tesing the *internal extinction* workflow can be found at [this](https://github.com/rosafilgueira/dispel4py_workflows/tree/master/internal_extinction) repository, which includes the instructions for running it.

 ## Social Computing: Twitter Sentiment Analysis Workflow